 Delete Command (Team Foundation Build)

-To run the delete command, the account requesting the delete operation must have Administer a build permission set to Allow.
-If the build that is deleted has test results associated with it, the account must have Publish test results permission set to Allow.
+To run the delete command, the account requesting the delete operation must have the Administer a build permission set to Allow.
+If the build that is deleted has test results associated with it, the account must have the Publish test results permission set to Allow.
 Additionally, the application-tier service account and the Team Foundation Build service account must have read/write permissions to the build drop location.
-For more information, see.
+For more information, see Team Foundation Server Permissions.

-The team project name for which this build exists.
+The team project name for which this build definition exists.

-A check is made to ensure the build number is valid and this build is not in progress.
+Verify that the build number is valid and the build is not in progress.

-The drop location is cleared of the binaries from this build.
-If a failure occurs during this process, you are prompted with a warning message; however, the deletion is considered successful.
+Clear the drop location of the binaries from this build.
+If a failure occurs during this process, you are prompted with a warning message.
+However, even with the warning, the deletion is considered successful.

 No data is deleted from the warehouse.